 Springfield Man Charged with Bank Robbery

-Dickinson cautioned that the charges contained in this complaint are simply accusations, and not evidence of guilt.
-Evidence supporting the charges must be presented to a federal trial jury, whose duty is to determine guilt or innocence.
+The charge contained in this complaint is simply an accusation, and not evidence of guilt.
+Evidence supporting the charge must be presented to a federal trial jury, whose duty is to determine guilt or innocence.

-This case is being prosecuted by Assistant U.S. Attorney James J. Kelleher.
+This case is being prosecuted by Assistant U.S. Attorney Patrick Carney.
 It was investigated by the Springfield, Mo., Police Department and the FBI.